jimenezcorzo/Kubernetes-The-Hard-Way-1.15.3-LXC/docs/13-Kubernetes-testing-tasks.md

 </body>
 </html>
 ```
-Checking the rollout history of the deployment
+### Checking the rollout history of the deployment and scaling
 ```
 # kubectl rollout history deployment.apps/webapp
 deployment.apps/webapp